 - The School of Biological Sciences requirement is 2 quarters of a 50% TAship.
-A 50% TA appointment corresponds to 20 hours per week over the course of the quarter (total of 220 hours). - Typically, students are required to fulfill their teaching obligations with a 50% TAship during their second and a 50% TAship during their third year. - Students on training grants or fellowships are expected to complete a 25% TAship in their second year and another 25% TAship in their third year.
-The remainder (either 2 times 25% or one 50%) can be completed in year 4. - The Department will determine the quarters and courses you must TA, based on departmental needs.
-It is recommended that you complete your TA responsibilities before you advance to candidacy. - There are no exceptions to these TA responsibilities, but requirements for specific grants (NIH, GAANN) will be accommodated.
+A 50% TA appointment corresponds to 20 hours per week over the course of the quarter (total of 220 hours). - Typically, students are advised to fulfill their teaching obligations with a 50% TAship during their second year and a 50% TAship during their third year. - The Department will determine the quarters and courses you must TA, based on departmental needs.
+Please DO NOT accept a teaching assistant position with another department unless you have received permission from the graduate advisor and/or Vice Chair.
+It is recommended that you complete your TA responsibilities before you advance to candidacy.

+- Students on training grants or fellowships are expected to complete a 25% TAship in their second year and another 25% TAship in their third year.
+The remainder (either 2 times 25% or one 50%) can be completed in year 4. - There are no exceptions to these TA responsibilities, although requirements for specific grants (NIH, GAANN) will be accommodated.